 While it is emergency housing, this is not a walkup shelter, nor does it offer walkup services.
 Rooms are available only through referral, for quick access when a person has no housing, where they can be safe and comfortable while they prepare for their next steps.

 Referrals come from local homeless service providers, first responders, hospitals and the surrounding community.

 The time that a guest may stay in this housing is not limited, but it is not intended to be a permanent home.
-It offers basic amenities and safe, private, dignified spaces in which people may temporarily live while they search for or wait to be placed in permanent housing.
+It offers basic amenities and safe, private, dignified spaces where people may temporarily live while they search for or wait to be placed in permanent housing.

 The facility is staffed 24 hours a day, seven days a week, offering supportive wrap-around services.
 Additionally, residents abide by DESC’s good neighbor agreement.

-Our clients in the Renton hotel shelter have shown us that when people have their own private space with a locking door, a bed and bathroom, they are better able to stabilize and feel like they can take advantage of supportive and recovery services.
+Our clients in the Renton hotel shelter showed us that when people have their own private space with a locking door, a bed and bathroom, they are better able to stabilize and feel like they can take advantage of supportive and recovery services.